Code-Institute-Submissions/lights-camera-quiz-time/README.md

 This YouTube tutorial was useful in troubleshooting and fetching the quiz questions and ensuring all questions were being assigned to the correct variables.

 #### Content
-- All quiz questions and option were written by the developer.
+- All quiz questions and options were written by the developer.

 #### Media
-- The image file used as a background for the home screen and quiz screen was downloaded from Pexels and sourced by Pixabay.
+- The image file used as a background for all screens was downloaded from Pexels and sourced by Pixabay.
--

 #### Acknowledgements
-- Thank you to my family for testing the site and providing feedback and support throughout the project.
+- Thank you to my family for encouragement and support throughout the project and for testing the site and providing feedback and suggestions on improvements where necessary.
 - Thank you to my mentor for the support, positivity and reassurance throughout the project.
 - Thank you to the facilitator for providing relevant resources and repositories to aid in the development of the project.
+- Thank you to tutor support on the coding issues that arose throughout the project.